ebuddj/2019-bitcoin/README.md

 ### Experimental pizza chart

-This data shows the value of Bitcoin since 2013-02-12.
+This data shows the value of Bitcoin from 2013-02-12.
 This is a force layout visualisation.

 ### Default line chart